 The Imperative of Consolidation: Preparing for AI Agents

 The most significant long-term risk of a fragmented, Franken-stack is its fundamental incompatibility with the impending era of AI Agents.
+A recent MIT Sloan report emphasizes that data quality and integration are the biggest barriers to successful AI adoption.

 Beyond the Hype: The Traps of "No-Code" at Scale